 The concrete future research topic has to be in the field of AutoML.

 The salary scale for full-time positions is TV-L E13 (with a monthly gross salary between 4000 EUR and 4600 EUR, depending on experience and previous position).

 - Earliest, preferred and latest possible start date

-- Research statement — brief statement of what drives you to pursue a Phd in the field of AutoML, and what are your goals in applying to AutoML Hannover (at most 1 page)
+- Brief statement of what drives you to do research in the field of AutoML, and what are your goals in applying to AutoML Hannover (at most 1 page)